12 min read

 Running your own shop ensures that there’s no question about where your excellent products came from and will do much more to drive your page rankings higher and build a loyal group of repeat customers.

-We’re at a point in time where creating a great buying experience has becoming a necessity, as selling physical experiences has eclipsed the simple manufacturing and selling of products.
+We’re at a point in time where creating a great buying experience has become a necessity, as selling physical experiences has eclipsed the simple manufacturing and selling of products.

 When you have your own store you control every aspect of the customer experience, from the website, to the messaging, to the delivery.
 You can create an experience for your customers that stirs emotions and generates more memories than yet another Amazon delivery will.